haotian-liu/LLaVA/README.md

 ## Demo

-To run our demo, you need to prepare LLaVA checkpoints locally.
-Please follow the instructions [here](#llava-weights) to download the checkpoints.

 ### Gradio Web UI

 To launch a Gradio demo locally, please run the following commands one by one.
 If you plan to launch multiple model workers to compare between different checkpoints, you only need to launch the controller and the web server *ONCE*.